AdrianBav/contentcustoms/README.md

 # Content Customs

 Content Customs is a company that specialises in content writing services, website design, development and SEO & marketing.
-The company website was not responsive and was therefor not very readable on hand held devices.
+The company website was not responsive and was therefor not very readable on hand held and mobile devices.

 ## Project